So you have a new puppy. Congrats! You get Fido home, and the reality hits you. You’ll have to teach them everything they need to know — from scratch.

 Put your dog on a standard leash and stand about 3 feet away from them.
 In an encouraging voice, tell your dog to “come”.
 Most dogs will naturally gravitate towards their pet parents in close proximity.
 When your pup does, give them a treat.
 If they don’t automatically come to you, lure them with a treat while using the “come” command.
 Repeat regularly until your pup comes to you each time you call them.

-"Sit" should be the second command since many other commands build on it.
+"Sit" should be the second dog training command since many other commands build on it.
 This is an incredibly easy command to teach since it’s something dogs naturally do.
 "Sit" is a handy command for your dog to know since it can promote relaxation and calm them in overstimulating environments.

-One strategy for teaching your dog to sit is to wait until they sit naturally, then click, say, “Good sit,” and give your dog a treat.
+One strategy for training your dog to sit is to wait until they sit naturally, then click, say, “Good sit,” and give your dog a treat.
 The clicker will mark the behavior faster than you can give the cue, telling your dog exactly which behavior is the right one.
 Repeat the click-and-treat routine until your dog starts sitting on command.

 We’re not going to lie to you.
 "Stay" is a tricky command to teach, mainly because it goes against your dog’s instincts to move and interact with the world around them.
 You may be surprised that to teach “stay”, you’ll need first to give the “release” command.
 The release word can be anything you want it to be, like “okay” or “go”.
 Stay is one of those commands that you’ll need to work on all your dog’s life.

-With your pup in the sitting position, throw a treat on the floor.
+With your pup in the dog sitting position, throw a treat on the floor.
 As your puppy walks to retrieve the treat, use the release command.
 Do this a few times until your dog stares at you expectantly while they are sitting still.
 The next step is to use the cue and wait until Fido steps forward to reward.
 After that, instruct your dog to sit, and then wait longer and longer periods before using the release cue and giving the reward.
 Finally, add the “stay” command and continue waiting for more extended periods to use the release command.
 Learn more about training your puppy to sit in our detailed training guide.

 Most people think that the “heel” command means your dog is right by your side, following in step with you.
 But "heel" can be used while in motion or while staying still.
 Heeling is a huge part of loose-leash walking and leash manners, but it’s often one of the more difficult commands to teach.
 It may help to practice this command near bedtime since excitable puppies have a hard time sitting still and want to roam.